A bit of our history

-Call outs came mainly from HMCG to the members who carried pagers.
+Call outs came mainly from HMCG to the members initially by telephone.
 The craft could be launched at Port William Harbour, Auchenmalg, Rigg Bay, Garlieston and Isle of Whithorn which ever was closest to the casualty.

 From 1979 – 1992 crew members were paid a nominal sum from HMCG, fuel and boat repairs were reimbursed, all monies received were put in PIRSAC’s purse.
 Payments ceased and PIRSAC became completely self-funding.